harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 :::danger Do not upgrade

-We have discovered an issue with SMP release 0.12.0 and 0.13.0 where you may face an issue with logs in UI.
-Please don't upgrade to 0.12.0 and 0.13.0 releases, we are working on publishing a new patch release.
+We have discovered an issue with SMP release 0.12.0 and 0.13.0 where you might face an issue with logs in the UI.
+Please don't upgrade to 0.12.0 and 0.13.0 releases, we are working to publish a new patch release.

 :::